apollo

 Disease/Condition Glossary

-Congenital adrenal hyperplasia (CAH): It is a group of autosomal recessive disorders in which there is a deficiency of an enzyme responsible for synthesizing cortisol, aldosterone or both.
+Congenital adrenal hyperplasia (CAH): It is a group of autosomal recessive disorders in which there is a deficiency of an enzyme responsible for synthesising cortisol, aldosterone or both.

 FAQs

-Fludrocortisone helps reduce inflammation in the body.
-It is used as a replacement treatment in people with Addison's disease or following surgical removal of adrenal glands.
+Fludrocortisone is used in the treatment of salt-losing conditions (adrenal insufficiency) and Addison’s disease.
 It helps control the amount of sodium and fluids in your body.

 Fludrocortisone belongs to a class of medication called "corticosteroids" which reduces the amount of sodium that is lost in the urine.
 In this way, it helps the body to perform functions like retaining enough salt to function well.

-A person who is already taking Fludrocortisone should avoid being near sick or have infections.
-Immediately consult with your doctor if you had come in contact with any person exposed to chickenpox or measles as this disease may be even life-threatening in persons taking Fludrocortisone.
+A person who is already taking Fludrocortisone should avoid being near people who are sick or have infections.
+Immediately consult with your doctor if you have come in contact with any person exposed to chickenpox or measles, as this disease may be even life-threatening in persons taking Fludrocortisone.

 If you miss a dose of Fludrocortisone, take the missed dose as soon as you remember it.
 However, if it's almost time for the next dose, do not take a double dose to make up for a missed one.